 This question is directed at whether an individual may provide consent for specific uses or the consent is given to cover all uses (current or potential) of his or her information.
 If specific consent is required, how would the individual consent to each use?

 This question is related to privacy control IP-1, Consent

-DIIM does not directly collect information from individuals and the right to decline to provide information happens at the source of collection.
-VHA permits individuals to agree to the collection of their personally identifiable information (PII) through the use of paper and electronic forms that include Privacy Act Statements outlining why the information is being collected, how it will be used and what Privacy Act system of records the information will be stored.
+VHA permits individuals to agree to the collection of their personally identifiable information (PII) using paper and electronic forms that include Privacy Act Statements outlining why the information is being collected, how it will be used and what Privacy Act system of records the information will be stored.
 In addition, information is collected verbally from individuals.
 These individuals are made aware of why data is collected through the VHA Notice of Privacy Practices and conversations with VHA employees.
-VA Forms are reviewed by VHACO periodically to ensure compliance with various requirements including that Privacy Act Statements are on forms collecting personal information from Veterans or individuals.
+VA Forms are reviewed by (VHACO)Veterans Health Administration Central Office periodically to ensure compliance with various requirements including that Privacy Act Statements are on forms collecting personal information from Veterans or individuals.
 VHA uses PII and PHI only as legally permitted including obtaining authorizations were required.
-Where legally required VHA obtains signed, written authorizations from individuals prior to releasing, disclosing, or sharing PII and PHI.
+Where legally required VHA obtains signed, written authorizations from individuals prior to releasing, disclosing or sharing PII and PHI.
 Individuals have a right to restrict the disclosure and use of their health information.
 Individuals who want to restrict the use of their information should submit a written request to the facility Privacy Officer where they are receiving their care.